-If you are not only in love with Tuscany, but also a movie lover, you may be interested into reading this article about movies set in Tuscany.
-Our region has always inspired many artists as painters, sculptors and directors both for its beautiful natural landscape and for art.
-If Florence is definitely one of the most seen cities in the movies, it’s true that even small villages appear as scenery of many movies set in Tuscany.
+If you are not only in love with Tuscany but also a movie lover, you may be interested into reading this article about movies set in Tuscany.
+Our region has always inspired many artists as painters, sculptors, and directors both for its beautiful natural landscape and for art.
+If Florence is definitely one of the most seen cities in the movies, it’s true that even small villages appear as the scenery of many movies set in Tuscany.

 An idea for your next holiday could be the organization of a tour to visit some of the places chosen as locations for movies set in Tuscany.

 Our list of the 25 movies set in Tuscany

 In this post, you will find 25 movies set in Tuscany listed by year of production, with the director name and a short plot.
 In this way, you could search your favorite of these movies set in Tuscany.